Rowing (sport): Feet-out rowing

 Feet-out rowing, performed either collectively by all rowers or in smaller groups, involves the removal of feet from the shoes and placement of feet on top of the shoes.
 This drill helps rowers maintain continuous pressure on the footboard, especially during oar release.
 Despite challenges like early leg finishing or excessive layback, feet-out rowing reinforces improved leg connection and more reasonable layback, translating on-the-water skills to the erg for a more efficient rowing experience.

-Eyes-closed rowing

-In the eyes-closed rowing drill, performed by the whole boat, rowers execute the rowing motion with closed eyes and heightened auditory awareness.
-Rowers row with eyes closed, relying solely on their sense of touch and careful listening to the boat motion and the coxswain.
-This drill is designed to enhance rowers' ability to feel the subtle movements of the boat and synchronize seamlessly with their teammates.
-By eliminating the visual element, rowers focus on developing a heightened sense of touch and teamwork, fostering a deeper understanding of the rowing experience.
-This drill enhances the overall coordination and sensitivity to the dynamics of the boat, contributing to improved synchronization and a more nuanced rowing performance.